RattyBiscuit/kindle-clippings/summaries/Heiser - I Dare You Not to Bore Me With the Bible/clippings.md

 ---

-*Location 1384-1388*

-> God's use of serpent symbolism for healing was appropriate for other reasons.
-Israelites, like other Semitic peoples, associated serpents with life and healing.
-Snakes were thought to have regenerative healing powers because they shed their skin.
-Serpent images were a common motif in ancient Near Eastern art.
-Storage jars often included serpent imagery-perhaps to ward off theft or spoilage.
-The Greek god of healing, Asclepius, was depicted as a snake.
-The rod of Asclepius, a staff entwined by a snake, is still a symbol for medicine and healing today.
-Here, Yahweh uses this imagery to proclaim His sovereignty over other gods.

----

 *Location 1928-1932*

 > We're most familiar with prophecies directly from the mouth of a prophet.
 But a "type" is an unspoken prophecy; it is an event, person, or institution that foreshadows something that will come.
 For example, Paul tells us that Adam was a type of Christ.
 He foreshadowed or echoed something about Jesus, namely that His work on the cross would affect all people just as Adam's disobedience had a global effect (Rom 5:14).